Saint Helena: Economic statistics

 The overall retail price index is measured quarterly on Saint Helena by the SHG Statistics Office.
 The RPI was measured at 105.9 in the first quarter of 2020.
-This is unchanged from the rate of the fourth quarter of 2019, and an increase from 104.1 in the first quarter of 2019.
-This means that retail prices rose, on average, by 1.7% over the past year, between the first quarter of 2019 and the first quarter of 2020.
+This was unchanged from the index for the fourth quarter of 2019, and an increase from 104.1 in the first quarter of 2019.
+This means that retail prices rose, on average, by 1.7% over the year between the first quarter of 2019 and the first quarter of 2020.
 As most of the goods available in retail outlets on Saint Helena are imported from either South Africa or the United Kingdom, Saint Helena's prices are heavily influenced by price inflation in those two countries, the value of the Saint Helena pound compared to the South African rand, the cost of freight, and import taxes.
 In the UK, the annual price inflation rate (using the consumer price index) was 1.7% for February 2020, down from 1.8% in January 2020.
 In South Africa, the consumer price index was 4.6% for February, up from 4.5% in January 2020.
-In addition, since early 2019 the value of the South African Rand has steadily weakened, from around 17 Rand per pound to around 20 at the end of March 2020; this has a counter effect to the South African inflation, and in some cases may even have made South African goods cheaper to buy.
+In addition, since early 2019 the value of the South African Rand has steadily weakened, from around 17 Rand per pound to around 20 at the end of March 2020; this has a counter-effect to the South African inflation, and in some cases may even have made South African goods cheaper to buy.
 This will mitigate against some pressures which might cause prices to rise, such as increasing freight prices on the MV Helena.

 Between January 2010 and March 2016, just before the first 40 people arrived by air in April 2016, the average number of arrivals per month by sea (excluding day visitors arriving on cruise ships) was 307, with an average of 245 arriving on the Royal Mail Ship (RMS) Saint Helena.
 Between October 2017 (when the first scheduled air service began) and September 2019, an average of 432 passengers arrived per month, with 314 of those passengers arriving by air.
 Since October 2017, a total of 3,337 people have arrived by air in the first 12-month period, and 4,188 in the second.
-The increase in the second year follows the introduction of a mid-week flight during the peak period of December 2018 to April 2019.
-Arrivals by air were higher in the second year, in every month, apart from May and June.
+The increase in the second year followed the introduction of a mid-week flight during the peak period of December 2018 to April 2019.
+Arrivals by air were higher in the second year, in every month apart from May and June.